Take a look at the GMAT scores required by the top universities:

 GMAT scores for top MBA programmes - how important is GMAT?

 In short, a good GMAT score opens up more career opportunities for you.
-For instance, the average GMAT score for London Business School is 730, so if you manage to score that high, you will most likely attend LBS, which will provide ample exposure for your future career possibilities.
+For instance, the London Business School average GMAT score is 730, so if you manage to score that high, you will most likely attend LBS, which will provide ample exposure for your future career possibilities.

 While there are certainly cases where applicants with sub-par GMAT scores are admitted to top business schools, it’s not the norm.
 Most candidates do their best to craft an unquestionable application – and that means awesome standardised test scores.
 But what is a good GMAT score?